fengxia41103/myblog/content/thoughts/nagasaki.md

 terrible outcome, decisions that were bad or even fatal, good intentions went nowhere, begging for help received no response...
-I, like many many others, have been left with impression that the two nuclear bombs every dropped on real human &mdash; Nagasaki and Hiroshima, ended the war and saved lives (usually we deem them to be American lives).
+I, like many many others, have been left with impression that the two nuclear bombs ever dropped on real human &mdash; Nagasaki and Hiroshima, ended the war and saved lives (usually we deem them to be American lives).
 Then we feel relieved and literally, moved on &mdash;
 moved on with our thoughts, with our discussions, with our